-Saturday, September 1st at 1:00pm “Before the Flood” – This epic documentary follows Leonardo DiCaprio as he travels the world to examine firsthand the effects of climate change, and to learn more about possible ways to prevent catastrophic damage that could make the Earth unsustainable for human life.
+Saturday, September 1st at 1:00pm “Before the Flood” – This epic documentary was not available in September.
+We hope to reschedule.
+The film follows Leonardo DiCaprio as he travels the world to examine firsthand the effects of climate change, and to learn more about possible ways to prevent catastrophic damage that could make the Earth unsustainable for human life.
 During his journey, he speaks with such influential figures as President Barack Obama, Pope Francis and tech innovator Elon Musk, and makes a speech before the United Nations calling for greater action on this issue.

 In this exposé, an intrepid group of Florida farmworkers battle to defeat the $4 trillion global supermarket industry through their ingenious Fair Food program, which partners with growers and retailers to improve working conditions for farm laborers in the United States.

 There is more interest in food these days than ever, yet there is very little interest in the hands that pick it.
 Farmworkers, the foundation of our fresh food industry, are routinely abused and robbed of wages.
 In extreme cases they can be beaten, sexually harassed or even enslaved – all within the borders of the United States.

 Food Chains reveals the human cost in our food supply and the complicity of large buyers of produce like fast food and supermarkets.
 Fast food is big, but supermarkets are bigger – earning $4 trillion globally.
 They have tremendous power over the agricultural system.
 Over the past 3 decades they have drained revenue from their supply chain leaving farmworkers in poverty and forced to work under subhuman conditions.
 Yet many take no responsibility for this.